wxgeorge/blogordial-soup/the-system.md

 Working out the details of these components is valuable and important experience.
 You learn about software engineering.
 You learn about architecting for testing.
 You learn about important details of the system.
 You learn essential abstractions from the worlds of computing - processes, threads, file-system.
 And this resolved a ton of magic for me in how a system is oriented.

-I've learned more about what I would call 'the system' as I've spent more time at the project of software.
-One of the things I've learned is that there are a ton of conventions.
-Things that aren't exactly natural in the "this is the only way it could be" kind of way.
-Our sisters and brothers on Alpha Centauri might have developed systems that look rather different overall.
-But our conventions, taken together, have a harmony and a logic, such that each individual convention is someone, just right.
+As I've spent more time at the project of software, I've learned more about what I would call 'the system'.
+One thing I've learned is there are a ton of _conventions_.
+Things that aren't exactly natural in the "this is the only way it could be" kind of way; our sisters and brothers on Alpha Centauri might have developed systems that look rather different overall; but our conventions, taken together, have a harmony and a logic, such that each individual convention is someone, just right.

 ENVIRONMENT_VARIABLES

 I want to talk about environment variables.
-First let's talk about what they are, and how you and your programs interact with them.
+First let's say what they are, and how you and your programs interact with them.

 Environment variables are string-valued variables associated with a process.
 They are inherited from the environment that created the process (the `fork` system call on POSIX, the `spawn` family of calls on Windows), and may be modified by the process itself (for example, to pass some information on to a spawned process).

 That's the entirety of the mechanics.
-But you could get this from a manpage.
-But that's probably only helpful if you know why they're there and what they're for.
-I want to give you my understanding of
+You could get this from a manpage, but that's probably only helpful if you know why they're there and what they're typically used for.
+I want to give you my understanding of how they fit into the bigger picture of coordinating different programs that need to operate within _the system_.

 If you have a POSIX terminal open, you can interrogate what environment variables are set therein with the command `env`.
 You can interrogate the value of the environment variables whose name is PATH with `echo $PATH`.
-By convention, we give environment variables names that are all uppercase. (hey, don't we usually write GET and POST in all caps? hmmmm ....)
+By convention, we give environment variables names that are all uppercase. (hey, don't we usually write GET and POST in all caps? hmmmm ....).

 I don't know the equivalent of `env` is for a `cmd` prompt, but `echo %PATH%` is the equivalent of `echo $PATH`

+Some good topics to cover that are not fleshed out yet:

 - accessing environment variables from a program; `getenv` and `environ`; emphasizing that these are either system calls, or data provided from the system.
 - writing hello environment in python, running the program in different environments